Carney lifts school mask mandate while trial to end it is underway - NewsBreak

 The trial began on a raucous note when a group of several unmasked citizens entered the courtroom demanding to be seated.
 Court officials tried to explain the facility’s rules concerning masking and social distancing but the group shouted back at the officials, saying such things as “It’s my human right not to wear a mask,” and “I’ll take your silence as acquiescence.”

-In response, Vice Chancellor Paul Fioravanti cleared the courtroom of everybody except attorneys.
+In response, Fioravanti cleared the courtroom of everybody except attorneys.
 He initially ruled that the trial would be held behind closed doors but reversed course after Lorrah implored him to allow the public in with the guarantee that everyone would remain masked.

 Some members of the public sat behind attorneys’ tables to accommodate social distancing requirements.
 Others who refused to comply with the clearly-posted rules were escorted out of the building.